 Tutorial places will be offered on a first-come-first-served basis, so please do not hesitate in logging on to Moodle and making your tutorial slot choice as soon as the sign-up system goes live (announcements will be made in class).
+The tutorial time (and assigned TA) you select will usually carry over into Semester 2, although the venue may change.
 Please ensure that you are fully aware of your Year 2 timetable commitments, so that you can agree to a particular tutorial time that does not clash with any of your other Year 2 classes.
 Once assigned, you cannot change into another tutorial group.
 It is your responsibility to ensure your tutorial sessions do not clash in the timetable with your other subjects in either Semester 1 or Semester 2.